tanupoo/fiapy/README.md

 Checking the peer's subjectAltName has not been done yet.
 IEEE1888-level rejection has not been supported yet.

+### current specification

+- It always sends the certificate request.
+- It doesn't hand the CA directory.

 ## Timezone

 The timezone of data in the database is UTC.